utkarshcmu/grafana.org/content/blog/2018-07-13-timeshift-ep52.md

 +++

 ### Welcome to TimeShift
 It's good to be back from our short holiday break.
-This week we have articles on the world's fastest internet (with a shoutout to Prometheus and Grafana), visualizing real-time and historic weather data, making teams more autonomous, and Grafana + Prometheus + Postgres + TimescaleDB.
+This week we have articles on the world's fastest internet (with a shout out to Prometheus and Grafana), visualizing real-time and historic weather data, making teams more autonomous, and Grafana + Prometheus + Postgres + TimescaleDB.
 Hope you have a happy and safe Friday the 13th - see you next week!

 Have an article you'd like included in an upcoming TimeShift?
 [Contact Us](mailto:hello@grafana.com).